The DREAM Scholarship Program

-To ensure that the DREAM Initiative students have all of the resources, support and services necessary for success, the Grant Committee initially decided to focus on 20 students living in South Lake County, mainly in the 34711 zip code.
+To ensure that the DREAM students have all of the resources, support and services necessary for success, the Foundation decided to focus on 20 students living in South Lake County, mainly in the 34711 zip code.
 This zip code showed to have the highest occurrence of single parents living under the poverty line.

 To provide at-risk youth with holistic programming that will help them achieve academic success.